horchi/linux-p4d/README.md

 ### Prerequisits:
-- USB-Serial Converter based on FTDI chip
+- USB-Serial Converter based on FTDI chip (other may cause connection problems)
 - USB-Serial converter must be connected to COM1 on Fröling mainboard
 - A Linux based host is required e.g. a Raspberry Pi with a default OS setup (e.g. raspbian stretch) is a good option for the p4d
 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

-### Installation MySQL Database:
+### Installation MySQL Database und client library:
 It's not required to host the database on the Raspberry.
 A remote database is as well supported.

+`apt install mysql-server libmysqlclient-dev` some distributions like raspbian stretch switched to mariadb, in this case:
+`apt install mariadb-server libmariadbclient-dev `

-`apt-get install mysql-server-5.5 libmysqlclient-dev` (set database password for root user during installation)
+(set database password for root user during installation)

 ### P4 database setup:
 If database isn't located on the Raspberry check the chapter remote database setup at the end of the Readme.